Joey Meneses Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in the league.

-- The Royals have a 5.14 team ERA that ranks 29th among all MLB pitching staffs.
+- The Royals have a 5.28 team ERA that ranks 29th among all league pitching staffs.

-- Royals pitchers combine to rank 21st in baseball in home runs allowed (62 total, 1.2 per game).
+- Royals pitchers combine to rank 21st in baseball in home runs given up (64 total, 1.2 per game).

-- In his most recent time out on Saturday against the Chicago White Sox, the right-hander tossed five innings, giving up four earned runs while surrendering four hits.
+- The righty's most recent time out came on Monday against the Detroit Tigers, when he tossed 3 2/3 innings, surrendering five earned runs while giving up seven hits.

+- In 10 games this season, the 26-year-old has amassed an ERA of 7.48, with 7.8 strikeouts per nine innings.
+Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.